 Isfahan, the legendary city which never fails to enchant its visitors, is the pearl of traditional Islamic archeology.
 This city is revived by the works of contemporary artists.
 Isfahan prides itself in having fascinating historical garden palaces.
 Legend has it that the city was founded at the time of Tahmoures and because of its glories has been entitled “Half the World”.
 Our full day tour includes Chehel Sotoun Palace; a pavilion in the middle of a park at the far end of a long pool built by Shah Abbas II to be used for his entertainment and receptions. the name meaning “forty columns” in Persian, was inspired by the twenty slender wooden columns supporting the entrance pavilion appeared to be forty reflected in the water of the fountain, the famed Imam Square (Naqsh-e-Jahan); a huge square second in the world to Beijing's Tiananmen Square, and Ali Qapu Palace; The name coming from Persian "Ālī" (meaning "imperial" or "great"), and Azerbaijani "Qāpū" (meaning "gate"), was given to this place as it was right at the entrance to the Safavid palaces which stretched from the Naqsh e Jahan Square to the Chahar Baq Boulevard.
 Finally we tour the Imam Mosque and Sheikh Lotfollah Mosque and enjoy their architectural marvels.
 Evening is free at leisure.
 Stay overnight in Isfahan.

-Day 7: driving to Kashan via Natanz and Abyaneh
+Day 7: Drive to Kashan, visit Natanz and Abyaneh on the way

 Sightseeing: Natanz, the tomb of Sheikh Abd al-Samad, the castle of Tarq, Abyaneh